-Semi-bright source measurements Once the ATWD window is open, subsequent pulses are not limited by the discriminator threshold.
-WaveDeform introduces a software termination condition at 0.1 PE (described at the end of Section 2.1).
+Semi-bright source measurements For semi-bright sources, pulses that arrive after the readout time window is opened are not subject to the discriminator threshold.
+WaveDeform introduces a software termination condition at ~0.13 PE (described at the end of Section 2.1).
 The average charge of an individual pulse that arrives within the time window is: